Rates and Charges are an important source of revenue to Council so that it can continue to fund and improve facilities across the municipality.

 - A variable charge based on the property’s capital improved value

-For more information on the Fire Services Property Levy visit the link below
+More information on the Fire Services Property Levy is available here.

 Trust for Nature - Conservation Covenant Rate Rebate